 The Commission on Pollution and Health is an initiative of The Lancet, the Global Alliance on Health and Pollution (GAHP), and the Icahn School of Medicine at Mount Sinai.
-The Commission comprises many of the world’s most influential leaders, researchers and practitioners in the fields of pollution management, environmental health and sustainable development.
+The Commission comprises of many of the world’s most influential leaders, researchers and practitioners in the fields of pollution management, environmental health and sustainable development.

-The Report by the Commission on Pollution and Health will be published in The Lancet in the fall of 2017.
-The Report will analyze and communicate the massive scope of the health and economic costs of air, water and soil pollution.
-Through analyses of existing and emerging data, the Report will reveal pollution’s severe and underreported contribution to the Global Burden of Disease.
-It will uncover the economic costs of pollution to low- and middle-income countries, and compare the costs of inaction to the costs of available solutions.
-It will inform key decision makers around the world about the burden that pollution places on health and economic development, and about cost-effective pollution control solutions and strategies.
-The Commission will bring pollution squarely into the international development agenda.
+The Commission on Pollution and Health analyzes and communicates the massive scope of the health and economic costs of air, water and soil pollution.
+Through analyses of existing and emerging data, the Report reveals pollution’s severe and underreported contribution to the Global Burden of Disease.
+It uncovers the economic costs of pollution to low- and middle-income countries, and compare the costs of inaction to the costs of available solutions.
+It informs key decision makers around the world about the burden that pollution places on health and economic development, and about cost-effective pollution control solutions and strategies.

 The Lancet is one of the world’s oldest and best known medical journals, publishing a weekly journal and nine monthly specialty journals in the fields of global health, diabetes and endocrinology, oncology, haematology, neurology, psychiatry, respiratory medicine, infectious diseases and HIV.